Sassyprogrammer1/CloudSyringe/README.md

 # aws-sdks-usage-example

-This repo contains basic code for the idea of how we can decouple our aws powered services from the aws dependencies for more testable and maintainable code
+This repo contains basic code for the idea of how we can decouple our aws powered services from the aws dependencies for more testable and maintainable code using a Microsoft open source package called 'Tsyringe'